-The system identification is triggered by setting the input TUNE = on.
+System identification is triggered by setting the input TUNE = on.
 After rmi seconds (estimated transient duration), the calculation of the current point of the frequency characteristic starts.
-Its real and imaginary parts are repeatedly copied to the outputs xre and xim, the phase delay at a given frequency is copied to the output phase.
-During the identification process, the sweeping stops whenever the phase delay points PHI are reached.
-The stopping time is related to the values of the parameters q_crit $\in \langle 0.001; 0.1 \rangle$ and np.
-The smaller the parameter q_crit is, the more accurately the frequency characteristic point will be determined, and the sweeping stop time will be longer.
-For a shorter evaluation window given by the number of seconds np (usually chosen identically to rmi) the stopping time will be shorter.
-It is possible to select the maximum number of evaluation windows cmi, the common value is cmi = 10.
-By input HLD = on it is possible to manually stop the frequency sweeping, setting HLD = off again causes the sweeping to continue.
-If necessary, the identification process can be stopped by input BRK = on.
+Its real and imaginary parts are repeatedly copied to the outputs xre and xim, and the phase delay at a given frequency is copied to the output phase.
+During the identification process, the sweeping stops whenever the required stopping points are reached based on the parameter stopBy: stopBy = 1 for phase delay [deq], or stopBy = 2 for frequency [rad/s].
+The stopping time is related to the values of the parameters $q{crit} \in (0.001; 100)$ and $np. q{crit}$ specifies the threshold of relative change in the mean values of estimates across two consecutive windows for resuming the sweeping.
+The smaller the parameter q_crit, the more accurately the frequency characteristic point will be determined, and the sweeping stop time will be longer.
+For a shorter evaluation window given by the number of seconds np (usually chosen identically to rmi), the stopping time will be shorter.
+It is possible to select the maximum number of evaluation windows cmi, with a common value being cmi = 10.
+By input HLD = on it is possible to manually stop the frequency sweeping; setting HLD = off again causes the sweeping to continue.
+If necessary, the identification process can be prematurely terminated by input BRK = on.
+In this case, the output mxData holds the last instantaneous values, the output pmpRef contains all accurately measured points, and the system continues to be excited by the static component ubias.
+All other outputs are set to zero.